Volunteer Care Work with Children and Adults in Jamaica

 Please let us know when you apply if you have any work preferences for your Care project.
 We will work with you to develop a role for you that is beneficial for both you and your work placement.

-Volunteering in Orphanages and Care Homes in Jamaica
+Volunteering in Childcare Centers in Jamaica

 Working at a care placement in Jamaica offers you the opportunity to help in the emotional, social, educational, and physical development of children.
 Please be aware that you will be asked to do more than just play with the children and a flexible attitude is always appreciated.
 All the Care work in Jamaica focuses on providing worthwhile services to produce real results and also expand the skills of the volunteer.